kldnajjar/recipes/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Installtion & Setup

+Change the API private key

+### `Private API Key`

+- Open the project using your favorite Code Editor
+- Change the `REACT_APP_API_KEY` in the environment variable files (.env.development, .env.production)

-In the project directory, you can run:
+In the project directory, you can run the following commands:

+### `npm install`

+Will install all the needed dependencies

 ### `npm start`